 2011-12: Scarlett had a breakout season in his third year with the Swift Current Broncos; leading the team’s defensemen with 49 points and seeing a lot of ice time on one of the WHL Eastern Conference’s weaker teams.
 He scored 9 goals with 40 assists (both career-highs) in 71 games and was minus-14 with 74 penalty minutes.
 Swift Current missed the playoffs after finishing fifth in the East Division.
 Scarlett signed a three-year entry-level contract with New Jersey in September, 2012.

 2012-13: Scarlett returned to Swift Current for his fourth WHL season.
 He was the Broncos’ top offensive defenseman; putting up big numbers in January and February after getting off to a slow start.
-Scarlett scored 9 goals with 40 assists in 67 games and was +14 with 66 penalty minutes.
+Scarlett scored 9 goals with 40 assists in 67 games and was plus-14 with 66 penalty minutes.
 Swift Current finished third in the East Division and lost to Calgary in five games in a first-round playoff series.
-Scarlett had 3 assists and was -2 with 10 penalty minutes against the Hitmen.
+Scarlett had 3 assists and was minus-2 with 10 penalty minutes against the Hitmen.